-Okay, enough of me fawning over a hunk of metal.
-Let’s talk creamy taco macaroni skillet!
+Let’s talk this creamy taco pasta recipe!
 This recipe.
-Guys, this recipe is pretty much my idea of comfort food.
-I love mac and cheese, pizza and ice cream as much as the next gal, but if I need comfort, a big, steaming bowl of this spicy, creamy taco macaroni skillet is where I’ll go every. single. time.
+Y’all, this recipe is pretty much my idea of comfort food.
+I love mac and cheese, pizza, and ice cream as much as the next gal, but if I need comfort, a big, steaming bowl of this spicy, creamy taco macaroni is where I’ll go every. single. time.

-We probably eat this taco macaroni skillet at least once a week.
+We probably eat this taco pasta skillet at least once a week.
 Not only is it super delicious and good for you, but it also comes together in a flash.
-This is one of those one pot wonders that leaves your belly full and your kitchen clean.
+This is one of those one-pot wonders that leaves your belly full and your kitchen clean.
 It’s the perfect dish to eat on a crazy school night.

 When you go to make this, you’re probably going to think I’m a little crazy, because at one point, I tell you to put three whole cups of water into the skillet.
 You’ll stir it around, and it’ll look like the pasta and other ingredients are drowning in a lake.
 It’ll look like it will never, ever come together to be the creamy taco macaroni skillet you see in these photos.
 You’ll get nervous.
 But fear not.